prajwalganeshc/Moodify/README.md

 ## 🧠 How It Works

-User inputs text describing their mood
+- User inputs text describing their mood
-NLP model detects the emotion
+- NLP model detects the emotion
-Songs matching the detected mood are filtered Recommendations are displayed in real-time
+- Songs matching the detected mood are filtered

-📱 Mobile-friendly UI

-☁️ Cloud deployment
+- Recommendations are displayed in real-time